joshkotrous/compliance-service/README.md

 }
 ```

-**Update July 31:** With the additional time I had I added unit tests built with Jest to the compliance service module.
+I added unit tests built with Jest to the compliance service module.
 These unit tests could be ran from the CI/CD pipeline when new PRs are opened and/or merged to ensure breaking changes never make it into the repository.
 The unit tests can be ran with:

 - `cd solution/compliance-service`
 - `npm install`
 - `npm test`

-Thanks,\
-Josh Kotrous